amized/react-sequencer/README.md

 ## Overview

-React Sequencer sets up a a step based sequencer that transitions through any number of steps with indivdual durations.
+React Sequencer sets up a a step-based sequencer that transitions through any number of steps with indivdual durations.
 When you create a sequencer you will pass in a configuration array to tell it what the steps are:

 ```
 [